-Furthermore, Docker provides robust isolation mechanisms, ensuring that applications running within containers are isolated from one another and from the practices, enabling faster release cycles, improved collaboration between development and operations teams, and greater agility in responding to changing business requirements (Vaughan-Nichols, 2016).
+Moving forward, the implications of Docker and containerization for industry and research communities are significant.
+In the industry, Docker has already transformed software development practices, enabling faster release cycles, improved collaboration between development and operations teams, and greater agility in responding to changing business requirements (Vaughan-Nichols, 2016).